Casey Sixkiller, a Seattle deputy mayor, launches bid for mayor

 Later, he worked with council members and outreach workers to develop a new system.
 That endeavor “caused some strain between the mayor and me,” Sixkiller said, because he “felt really strongly that we needed to come together.”

-The city has been placing some people into hotels, he said, adding, “I don’t think it’s practical to say that removals will never occur, but I do think it’s important that when they do … that we lead with outreach and services.”
+The city has been placing some people into hotels, he said, though advocates have said the Durkan administration was slow in adopting that strategy.
+“I don’t think it’s practical to say that removals will never occur, but I do think it’s important that when they do … that we lead with outreach and services,” Sixkiller added.

 The candidate said he is still reviewing a business-backed initiative to impose certain homelessness policies through a city charter amendment, he said.